Request for Ruling Regarding Dutiability of Certain Garment Label Printers.

 More rulings on the same tariff codes

-The country of origin of a compressor
+The country of origin of a hydraulic breaker

 Searching CBP rulings the smart way